-A study of algebraic equations and inequalities, graphs, and functions (including linear, quadratic, absolute value, rational, radical, polynomial, exponential, and logarithmic).
-This course is designed for students majoring in business, education, and STEM-related disciplines.
-This course may be offered in any format deemed equivalent to three (3) 50-minute lectures each week.
+A study of algebraic equations, inequalities, graphs, and functions; including linear, quadratic, absolute value, rational, radical, polynomial, exponential, and logarithmic.

-Prerequisites: ACT Math score of 21 or higher; or SAT Math score of 530 or higher; or COMPASS® Algebra Score of 40 or higher; or MATH 106 or MATH 106L with a grade of "C" or higher; or BUSN 230 with a grade of "C" or higher; or consent from the Chairperson of the Science and Mathematics Department.

-Corequisite: MATH 115S if prerequisites are not met.
+Prerequisites: Student must satisfy one of the following: ACT Math score of 21 or higher; or SAT Math score of 530 or higher; or MATH 106/106L with a grade of "C" or higher; or BUSN 230 with a grade of "C" or higher; or consent from the Chairperson of the Science and Mathematics Department.
+Concurrently enrolled in MATH 115S if prerequisites are not met.

-115S College Algebra with support
+115S Support for College Algebra